 - Try to stick to one direction as much as possible.
 Switching between directions too often will confuse your users.

-- Be careful when combining long texts and horizontal scrolling.
+- Be careful with the mixture of long texts and horizontal scrolling.
 This layout may make your texts less readable.

 Which font suits my website?